 Environmental mitigation will be allowed only as required for the proposed roadway improvement, and only as contained in the environmental document.
-Program participation in environmental mitigation shall not exceed 25% of the total eligible project costs.
+Program participation in environmental mitigation shall not exceed 25% percent of the total eligible project costs.

-Longitudinal storm drains are eligible for program participation when, in the opinion of the TAC, the storm drain is an incidental part (cost is less than 25% of the total eligible improvement cost) of an eligible improvement.
-Program participation shall not exceed 10% of the cost of storm drain longitudinal/parallel and main lines.
+Longitudinal storm drains are eligible for program participation when, in the opinion of the TAC, the storm drain is an incidental part (cost is less than 25% percent of the total eligible improvement cost) of an eligible improvement.
+Program participation shall not exceed 10% percent of the cost of storm drain longitudinal/parallel and main lines.
 Storm drain inlets, connectors, laterals and cross culverts shall have full participation in FAST improvement category funding.
+Storm drains outside standard MPAH right-of-way widths are not eligible, excluding catch basins within reasonable distance and in general proximity to a project intersection (e.g. within ten feet of the curb return).
+Catch basins and drainage systems extending into adjacent areas (including public streets) shall not be eligible past the first catch basin designated by aforementioned criteria.

-Soundwalls are eligible only if they are required as part of the environmental clearance for the proposed project.
+Soundwalls are eligible only if they are required as part of the environmental elearance mitigation for the proposed project.
 Program participation for soundwalls shall not exceed 50 percent of the total eligible project costs.
+Aesthetic enhancements and landscaping in excess of minimum environmental mitigation requirements are subject to limitations described in this section above.